• Concord Block Party 2026

 Thoreau Farm 341 Virginia Road, Concord, MA, United States

 Spring 2026 Series: Exploring Thoreau’s Essays Together One Thursday per month.
 One essay per meeting.
-June 18: Slavery in Massachusetts Register Other Reading Group sessions: April 16: Moon and Moonlight March 19: A Natural History of Massachusetts May 21: A Walk to Wachusett At Thoreau Farm, 341 Virginia Road, Concord, MA 6:00 pm - […]
+June 18: Slavery in Massachusetts Register Other Reading Group sessions: April 16: Night and Moonlight March 19: A Natural History of Massachusetts May 21: A Walk to Wachusett At Thoreau Farm, 341 Virginia Road, Concord, MA 6:00 pm - […]

 • 85th Thoreau Society Annual Gathering